 The Healing Place doesn't currently provide any details of its staff's credentials, however, the nine reviewers polled by Rehabs.com to date on the staff were mostly impressed:

 Staff Experience and Training: 3.9/5

 The Healing Place's 2017 annual report notes that the men's campus has recently been renovated.
 As of the end of 2017, the new facility could house 250 men, with plans for 426 men in total by the end of 2018, including 50 detox beds.
 The nine reviewers polled by Rehabs.com on the physical facility noted that it's mostly clean, with passable exercise and leisure offerings:

 WHAT ALUMNI SAY

-Former clients tend to praise the program very highly.
-“This program was God sent.
+In their comments, alumni repeatedly thanked the facility for introducing them to the 12-Steps, for getting them started on the road to recovery, and for giving them somewhere to stay, free of charge.
+"This program was God sent.
 A treatment facility that is free, medical care free, clothing free, a new life clean and sober totally free.
-All you have to do is want the help,” an anonymous reviewer told Rehabs.com.
-Similarly, alum Derek wrote: “They gave me a place to stay, but the 12 steps saved my life.”
+All you have to do is want the help," one anonymous reviewer wrote in a typical comment.

 WHAT FRIENDS & FAMILY SAY

 Feedback from loved ones is also mostly positive.
 The four loved ones Rehabs.com surveyed on a variety of performance metrics gave encouraging scores.
 Friends and family members repeatedly praised the program's staff and aftercare: "My loved one had moved in and out of using cycles for years.
 Here he learned why he was addictive and how to deal with it on a day to day basis.
 He did not relapse but went back to do volunteer work and receive support from his peers," B.F.P. wrote in a representative comment.